International Pet Travel: Why It’s More Than Booking a Flight

 International pet travel is not about booking a flight.
 It is about designing a journey.

-When done properly, it becomes a carefully coordinated process that protects animal welfare, reduces risk, and ensures pets arrive safely and ready to settle into their new home with the people who love them.
+When done properly, it becomes a carefully coordinated process that protects the pet's welfare, reduces risk, reduces costs, and ensures pets arrive safely and ready to settle into their new home with the people who love them.

 That is what responsible international pet travel looks like.